dmidlo/histdata.com-tools/README.md

 command requires an explicit ex-post or ex-ante information mode plus the machine-readable acknowledgement that reconstructed output is plausible counterfactual evidence—not recovered historical truth.

+Full-range planning also has a bounded plan-set surface. `plan-set` begins with bounded month groups and deterministically bisects any group whose execution, retention, or artifact-size preflight refuses it; `preflight-set` freshly verifies every resulting shard identity, artifact hash, exact contiguity, refusal, and resource bound and reconciles the parent aggregate.
+This preserves both the per-window runtime budget and the 64 MiB plan-artifact limit instead of weakening either one for long historical ranges.
+Shared monthly source partitions count once in the parent inventory totals, and repeated strong-ref verification is cached only while the file's device, inode, size, modification time, and change time remain identical.
+A span with no scientifically supported window is retained as a refusal-only shard with zero workflows and zero output estimates; acknowledging refusals makes that no-op safe to skip, but never turns the unsupported span into reconstructed output.

 Only ASCII/T and the complete EURGBP/EURUSD/GBPUSD triangle are accepted.
 M1, bar, partial-triangle, and broker-only requests fail before execution.
 Temporal